ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Introduction

-As argued in \cite{Tecuapetla.Munk.2017} $m$-dependency may be construed as a restrictive model for correlated structures.
-As shown in Section~4 of \cite{Dette.etal.2018}, however, $m$-dependency is an appropriate proxy for more elaborated dependency measures, within the framework of model~\eqref{model1}, provided that the corresponding autocovariance function decays exponentially fast.
-Thus the relevance of this work lies precisely in providing a family of ACF estimators while circumventing the difficult estimation of a mean function which consists of both a change-point component and a smooth function $f$.
+$m$-dependency may be construed as a restrictive model for correlated structures, however, $m$-dependency is an appropriate proxy for more elaborated dependency measures, within the framework of model~\eqref{model1}, provided that the corresponding autocovariance function decays exponentially fast, see Section~4 of \cite{Dette.etal.2018}.
+Since the appearence of the concept of physical dependence measure, cf.~\cite{Wu2005}, there has been an increasing theoretical interest for using $m$-dependency to approximate general dependence structures, \cite{Berkes.etal.2009}, \cite{Berkes.etal.2013}, \cite{dette2023}. {Note also that there is a number of practically important cases where the value of $m$ may be known beforehand as in e.g. \cite{Hotz.etal.13} and \cite{pein2018fully}.} Thus the relevance of this work lies precisely in providing a family of ACF estimators that circumvent the difficult estimation of a mean function which consists of both a change point component and a smooth function $f$.
 To this end we will focus on the family of difference-based estimators.

+Difference-based estimators can be traced back to \emph{the mean successive difference} of \cite{vonNeumann.etal.41}.
+Since then this computationally efficient variance estimator has been studied with many different purposes in mind.
+For instance, in nonparametric regression with smooth signals and homoscedastic errors, it has been considered for improving bandwidth selection (\cite{Rice.84}) and asymptotic efficiency of variance estimators (\cite{Gasser.etal.86} and \cite{Hall.etal.90}); it has also been considered for variance estimation under heteroscedasticity of the errors (\cite{Muller.Stadtmuller.87}). \cite{Dette.etal.98} have discussed that for a small sample size, a difference-based variance estimator may have a non-negligible bias and to overcome this issue, optimal sequences can be employed.